youngyu-park/youngyu-park.github.io/data/presentations.md

 **Park, Youn-Gyu** and Jong-Bok Kim.
 Coordinated *wh*-questions in English: An HPSG approach. *The 30th International Conference on Head-Driven Phrase Structure Grammar (HPSG2023).* July 7-8 2023.
 University of Massachusetts Amherst, Massachusetts, Amherst.
 USA.

 **Park, Youn-Gyu** and Jong-Bok Kim.
 English all-cleft constructions: A construction-based approach.
 The 24th Annual International Conference of the English Department (AICED-24).* June 9-11 2023.
 University of Bucharest, Bucharest.
 Romania.
-(Online)

 **Park, Youn-Gyu** and Jong-Bok Kim.
 English *all*-cleft constructions: A corpus-based approach. *The 2023 Korean Association for Corpus Linguistics (KACL) - The Korean Association for the Study of English Language and Linguitsics (KASELL) Spring Joint Conference.* June 3 2023.
 Korea University, Seoul.
 South Korea.

 **Park, Youn-Gyu** and Jong-Bok Kim.
 Coordinated wh-questions in English: A corpus-based approach. *The 39th Northwest Linguistics Conference (NWLC39).* May 13-14 2023.
 University of Victoria, Victoria.
 Canada.
-(Online)

 **Park, Youn-Gyu**.
 English emphatic reflexives: A corpus-based approach. *The 2021 Fall Linguistic Society of Korea Young Scholar Symposium.* October 22 2021.
 Kyung Hee University, Seoul.
 South Korea.
-(Online)